UrsulaK/k_nearest_neighbors/README.md

 # k_nearest_neighbors

-Here are two Java classes to test the K nearest neighbors algorithm.
+Here are four Java classes to test the K nearest neighbors algorithm.

 1. The KNN.java nad the Movie.java